1ycx/WuxiaWorld/README.md

 4. To Run, Open Terminal/CMD, Navigate To The Unzip Location And Type :
   `python3 Code.py`

-## Tasks(Goals) :
-- [ ] To Integrate ML
-- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially.

 ### Working :
 * Set The Title Of EPUB.
 * Check The Total Number Of Chapters Of A Novel And Set The Value Inside `start` and `end` Variables.